Our Story

 It all began one night crossing the North Sea, on a boat from Harwich to Rotterdam and then onwards overland all the way to Central Asia.
 Via ferries, buses, trains and cargo ships, I made my way to Kyrgyzstan, where I ended up spending a couple of years teaching in the capital city of Bishkek.

 Whilst living in Kyrgyzstan, I started learning Russian.
-Even after two years my level never really got much beyond survival Russian and I really wanted to continue practicing when I got back home to the UK.
+Even after two years my level never really got much beyond basic conversations and I really wanted to continue practicing when I got back home to the UK.
 Instead of lessons in a classroom, I was looking for a relaxed, social setting to speak my broken Russian.

 Bookshop Meets Language School